 and that much worse for the fishes.”
 Supreme Court Justice Oliver Wendell Holmes, MD

 When it comes to my natural pharmacy the two biggest tools I’ve relied on are herbs and essential oils.
 I’ve taught myself a lot, and some was taught to me.
-I used the best oils on the planet, in my humble opinion.
+I use these amazing, high quality non-mlm oils.
 And have begun more serious herbal studies with the Herbal Academy.

 Today for YOUR natural pharmacy I’d like to introduce to you one of the first remedies I was every taught to make.
 My Cammy (grandmother) made this Honey & Onion Cough Syrup regularly and it was for all sorts of medicinal purposes, not just a cough.
 I’ve made additions over the years to find the recipe I like most; and that’s what I bring you today.
 Additionally my other natural pharmacy enthusiasts have allowed me to share some of their recipes as well.